-The Blues, Black Pain, and It’s Psychological Effect
+The Blues, Black Pain, and Its Psychological Effect

 Lamont Jack Pearley

 Why are we as Black folk so possessive of the Blues?
 Yes, we proved the argument that any other ethnicity doesn’t have to fight for their tradition or heritage.
-We all know that this music, culture and tradition was brought here during the mid Atlantic and landed in the fields of the “New World”.
+We all know that this music, culture and tradition was brought here during the Middle Passage and landed in the fields of the “New World”.
 We also know that the dialect, the rhythms and first recordings were of the Black diaspora.
 But what makes this so deep rooted for Black Folks, African Americans?
-Could it be the psychological trauma imbedded in our DNA after such horrific conditions our forefathers and foremothers lived through?
+Could it be the psychological trauma embedded in our DNA after such horrific conditions our forefathers and foremothers lived through?

-Why does it sting so hard when someone says Eric Clapton kept the Blues alive…or Stevie Ray Vaughn is the best Blues guitarist..or Joe Bonamassa is holding the torch of the Blues.
+Why does it sting so hard when someone says Eric Clapton kept the Blues alive…or Stevie Ray Vaughn is the best Blues guitarist… or Joe Bonamassa is holding the torch of the Blues.
 More specifically, why does it hurt Black folk so deeply?
-And let’s be clear, this is a two way question.
+And let’s be clear, this is a two-way question.
 Because I heard many black folk say, “I don’t listen to no Blues..that’s slave music!”
 This to me, and I’m no doctor or therapist, sounds like a psychological issue that has never been resolved.

 For those of you who follow my site and content, you are well aware that I share a lot of Dr. Joy Degruy’s works.
 She speaks about Post Traumatic Slave Syndrome.
-Well, tonight i watched another strong sister that has a great platform.
+Well, tonight I watched another strong sister that has a great platform.
 Yvette Carnell.
-And with all the discussion, and all the solutions that were brought to the table, there still remained a black cloud over tonights program…and it’s the fact that Black folk’s psyche have been beyond traumatized by our current treatment, as well as the history of the treatment of our people.
+And with all the discussion, and all the solutions that were brought to the table, there still remained a black cloud over tonight’s program…and it’s the fact that Black folk’s psyche have been beyond traumatized by our current treatment, as well as the history of the treatment of our people.
 Now I am a firm believer that we are the descendants of the sons and daughters of the Tribes of Israel…but that’s not today’s topic.

-The topic at hand is, the Blues, Black Pain and it’s psychological effect on us is why we are more than possessive of our traditional music and documentations.
-A good friend and musician says that the Blues is the “Butt Nekked Truth”, and honestly that’s a deeper statement than it appears.
+The topic at hand is, the Blues, Black pain and it’s psychological effect on us. is why we are more than possessive of our traditional music and documentations.
+A good friend and musician says that the Blues is the “Butt Nekked Truth,” and honestly that’s a deeper statement than it appears.
 Let’s break that down.
 The “Butt Nekked Truth” means the vulnerable truth.
-The truth some never wish to expose, however…Bluesmen and women express their vulnerability through this tradition.
+The truth some never wish to expose, however…bluesmen and women express their vulnerability through this tradition.
 Furthermore, the “Butt Nekked Truth” is the truth of someone that has absolutely nothing but the skin on their bones.
 Now just let that sink in.
 Vulnerability and nothing but the skin on your bones…..together that makes a hell of truth!

-Having nothing but those two things and the ability to express it through your passed down culture…all while being dehumanized….leads to the Blues, Black Pain and It’s Psychological Effect!
+Having nothing but those two things and the ability to express it through your passed down culture…all while being dehumanized….leads to the Blues, Black Pain and Its Psychological Effect!

 The psychological effects that we wear runs so deep, a caller on the program I listened to tonight pretty clearly and blatantly stated that Black folk needs to practice Eugenics.
 For those of you who don’t know, Eugenics is the science of improving a human population by controlled breeding to increase the occurrence of desirable heritable characteristics.
 Developed largely by Francis Galton as a method of improving the human race, it fell into disfavor only after the perversion of its doctrines by the Nazis.
 Now, they like to use the term Nazi, and say this was a system they implemented in Europe, but there is another Eugenics that we should be more concerned about…Which is the Eugenics created and put into action by Margaret Sanger which is called planned parenthood.

-1919 articles interpreted her objectives as “More children from the fit, less from the unfit.”
+1919 articles interpreted her objectives as ‘More children from the fit, less from the unfit.’
 Again, the question of who decides fitness is important, and it was an issue that Sanger only partly addressed.
-“The undeniably feebleminded should indeed, not only be discouraged but prevented from propagating their kind,” she wrote.
+‘The undeniably feeble minded should indeed, not only be discouraged but prevented from propagating their kind,” she wrote.”